 Seasonal activities in Horseneck Beach State Reservation

-You can go to Horseneck Beach and dive right into the Atlantic Ocean!
-Swimming is great fun for the whole family.
-Feel free to bring any fun water toys you may have lying around.
-Since it is the ocean, life preservers on children are always advised, even when there is a lifeguard on duty.
+One of the most popular ways to enjoy your time at Horseneck Beach State Reserve is to get down to Horseneck Beach and dive right into the Atlantic Ocean!
+Swimming is great fun for the whole family, and it's even more fun with water toys.
+Since it is the ocean, personal flotation devices on children are always advised, even when there is a lifeguard on duty.

-If you’re not the biggest fan of crowds but love to take in the scenery and the beauty of the beach, watching the sunset over the water in the winter is a highly recommended activity.
-The crowds won’t be there and you can bundle up with a blanket and even bring a warm beverage.
-The sunsets at Horseback Beach State Reserve tend to be more colorful and you can watch the sun sink beneath the water of the Atlantic
+If you’re not the biggest fan of crowds, but you love to take in the scenery and the beauty of the beach, watching the sunset over the water in the winter is a highly recommended activity.
+The crowds won’t be there, and you can bundle up with a blanket and even bring a warm beverage.
+The sunsets at Horseback Beach State Reserve tend to be more colorful, and you can watch the sun sink beneath the water of the Atlantic Ocean.

 There is plenty of wildlife around Horseneck Beach State Reserve.
-You might think that the cold winter months will cause the wildlife to disappear but it is a great opportunity to see what species of birds are around in the winter time.
+You might think that the cold winter months will cause wildlife to disappear, but it is a great opportunity to see what species of birds are around in the wintertime.
 Be sure to bring your bird book and a pair of binoculars to see which types of birds you spot during your visit.
-There are plenty of benches near the tree line and beach area so you’ll see a variety of birds and other types of wildlife.
+Some birds you may see during the winter include snow bunnies, field sparrows, and short-eared owls.